What Is The Difference Between Vintage, Antique, and Estate Jewelry

 Estate Jewelry

 Estate jewelry, meanwhile, is a term used to describe any piece of jewelry that has been previously owned.
 This term can refer to jewelry of any age or style, and can include both vintage and antique pieces.
 Estate jewelry is often characterized by its uniqueness and history.
-In our jewelry collection, here at vintagejewelrygirl.com, estate jewelry is chosen for its materials and desirability.
+In our jewelry collection, here at vintagejewelrygirl.com, estate jewelry is typically more modern jewelry and is chosen for its materials and desirability.
 We select only the best, generally gravitating towards common and more unique designer names, quality materials such as sterling silver, gemstones, and genuine crystals.
 Each jewelry professional will have their own style of selecting jewelry.
 We like to curate our collection for pieces that will last a lifetime!

 When it comes to buying or selling jewelry, it is important to understand the differences between vintage, antique, and estate pieces.
 While all three types can be valuable and beautiful, they each have unique characteristics that can affect their worth.
 By understanding these differences, you can make more informed decisions when it comes to buying or selling jewelry.